MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-import-item-pictures.md

 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: product, image
-ms.date: 02/11/2018
+ms.date: 02/13/2019
 ms.author: sgroespe

 ---
 # Import Multiple Item Pictures
 You can import multiple item pictures in one go.
 Simply name your picture files with a name corresponding to your item numbers, compress them to a zip file, and then use the **Import Item Pictures** page to manage which item pictures to import.

-Practically all image file types are supported.
+All common file formats are supported.

 ## To name picture files by the item names and prepare the zip file
 1. At the location where your item pictures are stored, name each files according to the number of the related item.